stev47/mylsf/README.md

 [HIS/LSF](https://lsf.uni-stuttgart.de) at the University of Stuttgart for viewing lecture data and planning your timetable.

-Eventually one would like to have more functionality on currently running lectures (e.g. “I'm currently in building A and have free time, which lectures are available for me to peek into?”).
+Eventually one would like to have more functionality (e.g. “I'm currently in building A and have free time, which lectures are available for me to peek into?”), the possibilities are endless.

-The possibilities are endless and it is sad to see, that HIS/LSF doesn't even bother fixing known bugs in their system, yet alone delivering improved user experience.
-We want to create our own open alternative.

 ## Overview